 Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker ("CODM").
 The CODM, who is responsible for allocating resources and assessing performance of the operating segments and make strategic decisions, has been identified as the Directors of the Group.
-In the opinion of the Directors, the operations of the Group comprise two operating segments comprising firstly of that of developer of gas to power projects in the Republic of Indonesia and secondly with projects within the UK.
-The Group considers that it only has one reportable segment, and the Directors consider that the primary financial statements presented substantially reflect all the activities of the Company.
+In the opinion of the Directors, the operations of the Group comprise one operating segment comprising oil and gas exploration and production operations in Germany.
+As a result, the Group considers that it only has one reportable segment, and the Directors consider that the primary financial statements presented substantially reflect all the activities of the Company.